 17 simple yet practical saving strategies you can use starting Today!

-• Working together as a team (family, partnerships, community collaboration): there is no point in trying to save, in a case where there’s no communication within the family unit structure (get buy-in from family members, or your friends, or your community) to gain support and working together to achieve massive success; this is a recipe for financial victory.
+• Working together as a team (family, partnerships, community collaboration): there is no point in trying to save, in a case where there’s no communication within the family unit structure (get buy-in from family members, or your friends, or your community) to gain support and work together to achieve massive success; this is a recipe for financial victory.

 Parents and children playing and having fun